mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 2. Always display

-Force display and skip fields orders in the form If you set **1.
-Maximum fields displayed at a time**.
+Always force the display of the field, even if you set a maximum number of fields (x) and this field is not in the first x fields - this is helpful for fields like Email which must always be displayed.**.

 ![image](https://user-images.githubusercontent.com/462477/80913150-b6a75900-8d42-11ea-944d-7552882b215f.png)